Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1-Intro-to-React/lesson-1-Introduction-to-React.md

 - Lesson 7 - Navigation in complex apps: moving users around different areas of your application

-- Lesson 8 - State management in complex apps: using Redux and useReducer Hooks to manage app state
+- Lesson 8 - Redux: using Redux and useReducer Hooks to manage app state

 - Lesson 9 - The Dinosaur Search App: putting it altogether by building our very own application

+- Lesson 10 - Final Project: The Dinosaur Search Ap.
+Putting it altogether by building your very own application

 ## What is React